Libra Group: Expansion

 In 2006, Libra Group started expanding beyond aviation.
-Its new major ventures included real estate, hotels and hospitality, and renewable energy.
+Its new major ventures included real estate, hospitality, and renewable energy.

 In December 2009, after ship values slumped in the wake of the financial crisis, Libra Group re-entered the shipping business and purchased Allocean and its fleet of 26 ships.
 From December 2009 through December 2013, the company purchased a total of 73 ships.

 In 2009, the company also re-entered the aircraft leasing market when LCI purchased a new fleet of aircraft.
 In 2012, LCI expanded operations to include helicopter leasing as well.

-Libra Group has also expanded beyond its core businesses of shipping, aircraft leasing, real estate, hotels and hospitality, and renewable energy, to include a variety of interests including media, home furnishing, and financial services.
+Libra Group has also expanded beyond its core businesses of shipping, aircraft leasing, real estate, hospitality, and renewable energy, to include a variety of interests including media, home furnishing, and financial services.
 Between 2008 and 2014, the company purchased $7 billion to $7.5 billion of assets globally.
-As of 2023, the company has 20 operating entities in nearly 60 countries around the world.
+As of 2026, the company has 15 operating entities in nearly 60 countries around the world.